Fake-News-Project/Fake-News-Project/README.md

 ## Results
 We are able to obtain > 92 % prediction accuracy within our dataset.

+## User Interface
+We have developed a simple user interface that predicts the authenticity of an article of interest.
+In detail, running the file 'run_final.py' in flask_api folder will generate a local http address, in which the user can submit the url of an article, and the model predicts the article's authenticity.

 ## References
 Lists of fake news websites: